Abraham op den Graeff: Early life

-Abraham op den Graeff was born c.
-1646 in Krefeld, Germany.
-He was the son of Isaac Herman op den Graeff and grandson of Herman op den Graeff.
-The Op den Graeff family were originally Mennonites, and are believed to have come from nearby Aldekerk in the Catholic Duchy of Julich about 1605 to avoid persecution.
-At that time Krefeld was an exclave of the County of Moers, and under the authority of the Prince of Orange of the Netherlands.
-In contrast to the leaders of Julich and the nearby Electorate of Cologne, the leaders of the Netherlands were tolerant of non-conforming religions.
-As a result, Krefeld had become a point of refuge for the persecuted Mennonites.
-Many of the Krefeld Mennonites were weavers, or practiced other cloth making trades such as dying.
-Abraham himself was a weaver.
+Abraham op den Graeff continued his father's and grandfather work as was a merchant and linen weaver.
 Quaker missionary work in the lower and middle Rhine River valley during the 1660s resulted in the conversion of a number of Mennonites in and around Krefeld.
-Among these converts were Abraham Op Den Graeff and his family.
+Among these converts were Abraham op den Graeff and his family.
 The Quakers were not as readily tolerated by the people of Krefeld.
 In 1679 five of them, including Abraham's brother Herman, were forcibly exiled from Krefeld.
 They were eventually allowed to return through pressure from the English Quakers, but by this time William Penn's Colony was being established (1681-1682).
+Penn was in fact a cousin of the Op den Graeff brothers.
 The opportunity to follow their Quaker beliefs without fear of persecution was undoubtedly a major factor in their decision to emigrate from Krefeld.
-Abraham and his brothers were among the first to leave, arriving at Philadelphia, Province of Pennsylvania on the Concord in October 1683.
+In 1679 he was married to Trijntje Jansen.
+The couple had six children: